Formatting your paper

 Figures and illustrations

-Images must be uploaded as separate files.
+Authors should upload any images and figures in the highest resolution possible, and these should be uploaded as separate files.
+Any cleaning or image enhancement should be clearly described in the submission and in the figure legend.
 All images must be cited within the main text in numerical order and legends must be provided (ideally at the end of the manuscript).
-Video: How to improve your graphs and tables
+Video: How to improve your graphs and tables.

 Back to top >>